Cookbook Comparison Guide

 Themes to consider

 As with reading reflection prompts, you might find it more interesting/useful to spend more time on some questions over others depending on the kind of cookbooks you have.
-So don’t feel like you need to address each one explicitly, but you should try to address them as a set of questions as best you can.
+So don’t feel like you need to address each one explicitly.

 References and Citations